etxahun/amazon_dash_button/README.md

 # amazon_dash_button
-[Node-dash-button](https://www.npmjs.com/package/node-dash-button) based IoT button example for remote script execution.
+[Node-dash-button](https://www.npmjs.com/package/node-dash-button) module based IoT button example for remote script execution.

 ## Find Your Dash Buttons
 In order to find your Dash Button's MAC address you will have to execute the following command: